v--/sicp/README.md

 # Travis?
 Really?

-Since all exercises are verified with unit tests, I set up a Travis CI project.
+Since most exercises are verified with unit tests, I set up a Travis CI project.
 Because I can.